 The Apple AirPods Pro (2nd generation) has arrived, and comparing it to the Apple AirPods (3rd generation) reveals stark differences between these otherwise similar wireless earbuds.
 While both pairs of AirPods are made for iPhone owners, you may find the active noise canceling (ANC) Pro model makes more sense.
 On the other hand, those who prioritize awareness above all else may be more drawn to the unsealed third-gen AirPods.

 Let’s examine the strengths and weaknesses of these AirPods earbuds and see which makes the most sense for you.

-Editor’s note: this article was updated on November 18, 2022 to change formatting.
+Editor’s note: this article was updated on October 19, 2023 to add the Sony WF-1000XM5 to Alternatives, and to update formatting.

 What’s it like to use the Apple AirPods Pro (2nd generation) compared to the Apple AirPods (3rd generation)?

 The most obvious difference between the AirPods Pro and the original AirPods lines is the addition of silicone ear tips.
 With the second-generation AirPods Pro, you get four sizes (XS-L) of interchangeable ear tips to secure a perfect in-ear fit.
 Additionally, the Apple AirPods Pro (2nd generation) is the first set of Apple earbuds to feature both an IPX4-rated case and earbuds.
 The case also features a built-in speaker and lanyard loop, both of which are absent on the standard AirPods case.